cas-bioinf/rboAnalyzer/readme.md

 #### BLAST on NCBI web

-If you used the BLAST using the NCBI web service against one of preformatted databased, you can download the whole database or use a `genomes_from_blast` script for download.
+If you used the BLAST using the NCBI web service against one of preformatted databased, you can download the whole database or use a `genomes_from_blast` script to download only the sequences in your blast output.

 1. downloading whole database (~50GB)
 The latest databases are provided here [NCBI LATEST](ftp://ftp.ncbi.nih.gov/blast/db/cloud/LATEST).